-Yellow flowers add a splash of cheerful color to the garden.
-See our top picks and recommendations.
+From tall to small, yellow flowers add a splash of cheerful color to the backyard.
+See our favorite yellow blooming flowers for your garden.

 They say if you have a yellow personality type, you’re cheerful, friendly and fun to be around.
 I’d say the same is true of yellow flowers, wouldn’t you?
 You can find yellow blooms for a wide range of garden styles, from high-impact modern landscapes to romantic cottage flower beds.
-Consider these 10 yellow picks, sure to be a welcome addition to your space.
+Consider these 10 yellow flowers, sure to be a welcome addition to your garden.

 Show off your love of yellow on a new level—literally.
 Sunflowers can grow over 15 feet tall.
 And as you can imagine, they love a good, hot summer.
 Attractive to bees and birds, sunflowers shine if you’re looking for an easy way to lure wildlife to your backyard.